elm/parser/README.md

 The theory is that `|=` introduces more “visual noise” than `|.`, making it pretty easy to pick out which lines in the pipeline are important.

 I recommend having one line per operator in your parser pipeline.
 If you need multiple lines for some reason, use a `let` or make a helper function.

+## Backtracking

+To make fast parsers with precise error messages, all of the parsers in this package do not backtrack by default.
+Once you start going down a path, you keep going down it.

+This is nice in a string like `[ 1, 23zm5, 3 ]` where you want the error at the `z`.
+If we had backtracking by default, you might get the error on `[` instead.
+That is way less specific and harder to fix!

+So the defaults are nice, but sometimes the easiest way to write a parser is to look ahead a bit and see what is going to happen.
+It is definitely more costly to do this, but it can be handy if there is no other way.
+This is the role of [`backtrackable`](https://package.elm-lang.org/packages/elm/parser/latest/Parser#backtrackable) parsers.
+Check out the [semantics](https://github.com/elm/parser/blob/master/semantics.md) page for more details!

 ## Tracking Context